whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] Files tab
 1. Select "Files" tab
 1. You should see a vertical navigation menu with three tabs: "Home", "External Data", and "Tale Workspace".
+1. Confirm Tale Workspace is selected by default

 * [ ] Metadata tab - Owned Tale
-1. Open a Tale that you own
+1. Open a Tale that you own (e.g., LIGO Tale copy)
-1. Navigate to the metadata page
-1. Add multiple datasets that have DOIs to the Tale
-1. Navigate to Run > Metadata
+1. Navigate to the Metadata tab
-1. Valid environments should be listed in the `Environment` dropdown menu
-1. Valid licenses should be listed in the `License` dropdown
-1. Confirm that you see `Created by <your_name>` under `Authors`
 1. Confirm that your Tale has the CC4 license assigned to it
 1. Confirm that the Tale's `Published Location` reads `This Tale has not been published`
+1. Note "Datasets Used: No citable data"
+1. Add multiple dataset via External Datasets (Humans and Hydrology, Replication Data for Direct Democracy...)
+1. Navigate to Run > Metadata
 1. Confirm that there are citations for the external datasets
 1. Click the "Edit" button to edit the metadata fields
+1. Confirm editable fields (Title, Authors, Category, Environment, License, Description, Illustration)
+1. Valid environments should be listed in the `Environment` dropdown menu
+1. Valid licenses should be listed in the `License` dropdown (CC4 and CC0)
 1. Change the name of the Tale, Category, Description, Illustration, Public, License, and add multiple authors
 1. Select Save.
 Confirm that you see a notification telling you that the Tale was saved.
+1. Confirm that changes are reflected in the page.
 1. Refresh the page.
 Your changes should be preserved between page refreshes, confirming that they are being properly persisted.
 1. Confirm that the new Tale authors are displayed on the Tale card

-* [ ] Metadata tab - Non-Owned Tale
+* [ ] Metadata tab - Non-Owned Tale (e.g., Public LIGO Tale)
 1. Open a Tale that you don't own
 1. Navigate to the metadata page
 1. Note that there isn't an 'Edit' button present
+1. Confirm read-only fields (Title, Created By, Authors, Category, Environment, License, Description, Datasets Used, Related Identifiers, Publised Location, Date Created, Last Updated)

 * [ ] Home
+1. View a tale that you own
 1. Select Files > Home.
 Confirm that your home directory displays
 1. Create a folder and upload a file to the folder
-1. Confirm file operations:
-   1. Copy, rename, remove, download, Move To...
+1. Confirm file operations: Copy, rename, remove, download, Move To...
+   1. Copy file/folder
+   1. Rename file/folder
+   1. Download file/folder
+   1. Upload file / create folder with duplicate name

 * [ ] External data
 1. Precondition: Register one or more Datasets (e.g. `doi:10.18739/A29G5GD0V`)
     1. Confirm notification progress and success
+1. Create a new tale
 1. Confirm "External Data" list is initially empty
 1. Confirm (+) button ("Select Data modal") behavior
     1. Confirm that "WT Data Catalog" shows all registered datasets